westernfrog/amswee/README.md

 - Sends wholesome animal pictures
 - Replies to humans
 - Welcomes every new members with a cute animal pic
-- And play an special `two` player game
+- And play a special `two` player game
 ***
 `The development of this bot is still in progress`